 lacking in Apostolic Legitimacy: only a small set of minor issues and misunderstandings

 remaining to be resolved.

-Church of Christ is no less significant (though different in character)
+of the Church of Christ is no less significant (though different

-while grave, may not be as clear-cut as Pope Leo XIIIth, of blessed memory,
+jurisdiction, while grave, may not be as clear-cut as Pope Leo XIIIth,

 insights in this field.

-they have lost something of Catholicity in their histories.
-It is not
+possibility that they have lost something of Catholicity in their histories.

-just a matter of legitimate differences and different perspectives
+It is not just a matter of legitimate differences and different

 have sinned and fallen short of the Glory of God".
 Only when all

 will a basis for full reconciliation be created.
 Speaking